 They were often called upon to analyze what went wrong and help formulate future policies.
+There was a long history of officials trying to conceal calamities and using bribes to stop the true situation reaching the Emperor's attention.
 Often their criticisms came out long after the event and so had little value in quickly putting things right and it was a bold man to censor the actions of the Emperor as although the censor could not be put to death he could be demoted.
 The head of the censors was the 御史大夫 Yù shǐ dà fū or later 都察院 dōu chá yuàn.
 An official would only spend a short period of time as a censor and would not be appointed to his local region so he could act independently.

 Once appointed the life of an official was highly constrained.
 Typically an official would be sent to a series of remote provinces for terms of three years.
 Both the remote location and limited term were crucial measures to limit corruption.
+An official would not take his parents with him when taking up the post, as he may have conflicting demands from father and Emperor - a dilemma for anyone following the Confucian philosophy.
 Officials were often moved between departments and rarely had a career in just one form of administration.
 An official would not have local contacts to tempt him into making decisions and appointments based on personal patronage, the limited tenure also combated corruption as his successor would likely report any misdemeanors.

 A job as an official offered a rare secure income, respect of the community, exemption from conscription for public work construction projects and military service.
 On retirement a lump sum bonus was issued or in rare cases a final salary pension continued to be paid.